 If you live in a blended family, you may need to take additional steps to ensure old laws don’t interfere with modern plans.
 Furthermore, the path of inheritance is not always clear in blended families.
 Complex relationships and interfamily dynamics may require difficult conversations and alternative prioritizations.
 Here are a few ideas and options to consider when planning for your blended family’s future.

-8 Factors to Consider During Your Modern Estate Planning Process
+8 Factors To Consider During Your Modern Estate Planning Process

 To ensure your estate plan properly reflects the relationships and priorities you have within your blended family, take extra time to determine your goals and understand the nuances of each estate planning method, as well as the unique laws that govern your estate distribution.